 Introduction to the Trails

 National Trails are long distance walks through some of the very best landscapes the UK has to offer.
+Some of them can also be ridden on mountain bike or horse.
 They are special – they have been designated by the Government and are managed to a set of Quality Standards that set them above other routes.
 You will find the trails well waymarked with the distinctive acorn symbol.
 Each trail is looked after by a dedicated officer often with teams of volunteers.

-The seven trails included in the England’s Great Walking Trails Project offer a wide range of experiences from the dramatic and beautiful South West Coast Path to the stunning Norfolk Coast Path with its big skies and amazing wildlife.
+National Trails offer a wide range of experiences from the dramatic and beautiful South West Coast Path to the stunning Norfolk Coast Path with its big skies and amazing wildlife.
 You can walk in the footsteps of Romans on Hadrian’s Wall Path, or in the footsteps of pilgrims on the North Downs Way.
 If you fancy a more serious challenge the Pennine Way might be for you with its ever-changing scenery, or maybe the Cleveland Way which offers the very best of heather moorland and craggy coastal walking.

 Take on the challenge of a demanding trek along the spine of England or meander through rolling countryside – it’s your choice.

 Experience the varied landscape of the North York Moors National Park on a journey across breathtaking heather moorland and dramatic coastlineView trail